grometmug11/Webpages-Sites/CSS Notes and Lessons/README.md

 End of the Year HTML5
 - Embedding Processing-Java in Webpage using CSS to promote Processing-Java Programming
 - Notes about what is emphasized

 ---

+CSS Lessons in JS Fiddle
+- HTML Tags with CSS File over written with inline style
+  - color with hexadecimal
+  - fonts from Google Fonts

+  - create more examples using CSS

+Exemplars of CSS
+- What does CSS Overwritting look like (website legend, page exceptions, inline exceptions).

+---